 Location: Berry College, Mount Berry

-These cameras focus on bald eagles nesting in a tall pine near the Cage Center on Berry College's 27,000-acre campus in northwest Georgia.
+These cameras focus on a bald eagle nest in a tall pine tree near the Cage Center on Berry College's 27,000-acre campus in northwest Georgia.
 Nesting activity typically occurs from fall through April–May.
-This year, the adults laid their first egg the afternoon of January 8 and their second the evening of January 11.
+In 2019, the adults laid an egg on January 8 and a second on January 11.
+One eaglet hatched February 18 and the other February 20.
+Unfortunately, both died within about a week.

-During the previous season, the female also laid two eggs, one each on January 3 and 6.
-The first hatched on February 12, the other on February 13.
-One eaglet fell from the nest and died February 22.
+During the previous season, the female also laid two eggs, both of which hatched.
+One eaglet fell from the nest and died.
 The remaining eaglet fledged on May 9.

 The eagle cams include advertisements at the start via LiveStream, which hosts the streams.
 Berry College has control over ad content and works to ensure it is appropriate.